Yandex Cloud

 1. Select Object → Register → Server...

-2. On the General tab, in the Name field, specify the name for the cluster.
-This name will be shown in the pgAdmin 4 interface.
+2. On the General tab, in the Name field, specify the cluster name to be shown in the pgAdmin 4 interface.
 You can set any name.

-3. In the Connection tab, specify the connection parameters:
+3. In the Connection tab, specify the connection settings:

-• Host name/address: Special master host FQDN or regular host FQDN.
+• Host name/address: Master FQDN or regular host FQDN.

 • Port: 6432.